-I’ve worked as a counsellor and supervisor for almost 20 years and am an accredited member of the British Association for Counselling and Psychotherapy (BACP).
+I’ve worked as a counsellor and supervisor for 21 years and am an accredited member of the British Association for Counselling and Psychotherapy (BACP).
 Since 1998 I have been offering respectful and confidential counselling to people who want to work on difficult issues in their lives with support.

 I describe myself as a humanistic, integrative and creative therapist and I work from a Person-centred core, which is sometimes called a Rogerian or Humanistic approach.
 This means I will not try to offer advice, find answers for you, or judge you, but I will listen and support you in finding your own answers and solutions.
 After all – you are the expert on what’s right for you!

-I also integrate other approaches – such as Mindfulness, Transactional Analysis, Gestalt and Mindful Self Compassion if I feel they may be appropriate .
+I also integrate other approaches – such as Mindfulness, Compassion Focussed Therapy, Transactional Analysis, Gestalt and Mindful Self Compassion if we feel they may be useful.

 Our sessions will be confidential – and my limits to confidentiality are:

 - If I feel you or anyone else is at risk, I may need to break confidentiality.